mbalsells/Optimum-team/README.md

 In the real problem we also need to have for each state the actual team, which can be represented as a vector of int (with the indices of the players). the size of this vector is at most 11, meaning that our program will run within a couple of seconds.

+... why =
 # Personal choices
+* To make the code simpler we denoted each position with a number:
+0 - goalkeeper, 1 - defense, 2 - midfielder, 3 - forward

 * We thought that is wasn't nice to have a vector of 6 dimensions representing the states of the dynamic and another vector of 7 dimensions representing the optimum team for a state of the dynamic.
 So we decided to reduce the number of states, even if this makes us use more memory.
-In particular we decided to reduce the four states \[n0\]\[n1\]\[n2\]\[n3\] to 2 states \[position\]\[players that we have to take of this position\]
+In particular we decided to reduce the four states \[n0\]\[n1\]\[n2\]\[n3\] to 2 states \[position\]\[players that we have to take of this position\].
+So, at the end, we have that our memoization vector will be.

+dp\[p\]\[pos\]\[left\]\[k\] = minimum price of a team that has exactly p points, such that it has Ni players of the i-th position with i > pos and left players of the position pos, all of which have index at least k.
+Here Ni denotes the number of required players of players that belong to the i-th position our finall team needs to have.

 *